gdocking/gdock/paper/paper.md

 calculations, and algorithm behavior.
 Continuous integration enforces code formatting (`rustfmt`), linting (`clippy` with warnings as errors), and test passage on every commit.
 Rust's ownership model provides compile-time guarantees against data races and use-after-free errors.
+The software is released under the permissive 0BSD license.

-# Benchmarking
+# Research impact statement

 `gdock` was validated on 271 complexes from the Protein-Protein Docking Benchmark v5 [@vreven2015updates], a standard dataset for assessing docking